nickmiller-iit/AglycinesInsecticide/AnalysisNotes.md

 ### With maker gene set

 Kallisto works with a fasta file of transcript sequences.
 We already have this for the maker gene set, so started with makefile targets to index that and quantify transcripts.

+### With modified maker gene set

+Three tanscripts appeared to be causing a few of the 12-hour samples to behave oddly in PCA plots.
+Removed the transcripts with `seqkit grep` and re-ran the analysis.